Will you please sign on to the sentiment expressed

-Adding insult to injury is the fact that the School purportedly holds up Christianity as its guiding ethos, offering “old world values with new world standards…” Assuming that this exhibition was on open display for pupils and parents alike, I can only ask what sort of mind-set is being communicated – especially for impressionable young minds?
+Adding insult to injury is the fact that the School purportedly holds up Christianity as its guiding ethos, offering “old world values with new world standards…” I can only ask what sort of mind-set is being communicated – especially for impressionable young minds?

 At the same time, it is clear to me that such an exhibition was never intended for the broader public.
 But, nevertheless, its being showcased at the school and for this community is itself reprehensible and only opens the school to accusations of being party to blasphemy, insult and injury to Our Lord Jesus Christ!